 We were counting how much money a few iTunes songs would cost and came up with a total of $5.19.
 My son looked at me and said.
 "5:19 just like the Eric Church song".
 I was confused and intrigued.
 "Show me", I prompted.
 He proceeded to show me the proof on iTunes.
 The song he was referring to, Mr. Misunderstood, was 5 minutes 18 seconds.
 I questioned him.
 "This says 5:18 not 5:19?"
 He said "It's 5:19 on Grandpa's Kindle."
 He was right.

 At this is the point I realized I could not keep up with his memory, the best I could do was to help harness his powers for good!

 Jacob had never shown much interest in physical activity such as scootering or bicycling.
-The cross body coordination of activities like this had been challenging even at 7 years old.
-Yet, it simply took my son finding a new song with cover art depicting artist Brett Eldredge riding a scooter on one foot, and suddenly Jacob wanted to give it a try.
+The cross body coordination of activities like this had been challenging for him, even at 7 years old.
+Yet, all it took was my son finding a song with an album cover depicting Brett Eldredge riding a scooter on one foot, and suddenly Jacob wanted to give it a try.

 I followed Jacob's lead and we began scootering a three days a week before his social group therapy.
 We had a great time riding to the nearby church and playing.
 A quick note here, my son is better at scootering then he is at hiding!
 We are still working on the fine art of hide-and -go-seek.

 "There's ocean front property in Minnesota."
 I sing to Jacob.
 "No there's not!" he laughs.
 "Where is the Florida Georgia Line?"
 I ask as we look at a map and finds cities like Little Rock, Austin and Baton Rouge, thanks to Reba, Blake Shelton and Garth Brooks.
 He know where to find himself a Mississippi Girl with the help of Faith Hill and if he ever wants to walk the streets of Bakersfield he knows its about 5 hours away in his home state of California.